RasmussenLab/PlasMAAG/README.md

 | A metadata file                     | `contigs.paths`                         |

 If interested on executing a testrun of PlasMAAG, please check the Zenodo entry [here](https://zenodo.org/records/15263434).

+To see all options for the program run `PlasMAAG --help`

 ## Output files
 The program produces three directories in the output directory choosen